rucky2013/springboot-autoconfigure-openid-oauth/README.md

 - Deployed: The application is deployed on heroku as an executable spring boot jar and uses a MongoDB instance on mlab.com.
 For the purpose of this challenge, the user/password are hardcoded in the configuration.
 A better alternative would be to define the password as an Heroku environment variable;

-- Continuous deployment: Throughout the development, my Application was continuously being deployed to Heroku at every commit to github (was using bitbucket with pipelines during development).
+- Continuous deployment: Throughout the development, the Application was continuously being deployed to Heroku at every commit (was using bitbucket with pipelines during development).

 <a name="tests"/>
-8) Tests
+8) Tests (TODO)
 ====================
 ###Unit tests
 ###Integration Reports